pyodide/pyodide/docs/development/building-from-sources.md

 4).
 ```

-If running `make` deterministically stops at one point,
+If running `make` deterministically stops at some point,
-increasing the maximum RAM usage available to the docker container might help
+increasing the maximum RAM usage available to the docker container might help.
-[This is different from the physical RAM capacity inside the system].
+(The RAM available to the container is different from the physical RAM capacity of the machine.)
 Ideally,
 at least 3 GB of RAM should be available to the docker container to build
 Pyodide smoothly.
-These settings can be changed via Docker Preferences (See
+These settings can be changed via Docker preferences (see
 [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)).

 You can edit the files in your source checkout on your host machine, and then